Promoting, supporting and encouraging the study of the United States since 1955

 Below you can find a list of previous winners of BAAS Awards.
 This list is complete to the best of our knowledge.

-BAAS are pleased to share details of the 2023 BAAS Awards which were announced at our awards ceremony on Friday June 16th 2023.
-The winners in each category for 2023 are shared below.
+BAAS are pleased to share details of the 2024 BAAS Awards which were announced at our awards ceremony in June 2024.
+The winners in each category for 2024 are shared below.

 The Arthur Miller Institute First Book Prize of £500 is awarded for the best first book on any American Studies topic in the preceding calendar year by a United Kingdom citizen based at home or abroad or by a non-UK citizen who publishes a book, providing that the entrant is a member of the British Association of American Studies in the year of submission.